 When you decide to create a new lawn via sod installation, it is a big investment.
 As with any investment, you have to care for it properly, or else it can suffer.
 That's why at J&C Lawn Care, we have recommendations for how you should care for your new sod.

-Learn about the best ways to care for your newly installed sod in Portland, OR, as well as other surrounding areas such as Happy Valley, Gresham, and Troutdale.
+Learn about the best ways to care for your newly installed sod in Portland, OR, as well as other surrounding areas such as Gresham, Troutdale, and Happy Valley.

 How often should you water your new sod?